This is the privacy statement of awakebliss.com

 How can you exercise your statutory rights?

 This privacy statement is applicable to any and all personal data that we collect, use, share and store about you when you book a retreat or tour with us, when you visit our website or when you are in contact with us.

 This privacy statement was most recently amended on May 2018 and replaces earlier versions.
-We may amend this privacy statement from time to time and will notify you of any changes by posting the revised statement on this website and inform you by email, prior to these changes taking effect.
+We may amend this privacy statement from time to time and will notify you of any changes by posting the revised statement on this website.

 2. Who is responsible for your data?

-awakebliss.com are websites belonging to Awake Bliss, owned by Miralva Melo and Ana Cecilia Rocha Established in 2018 and operating from the USA.
+awakebliss.com is a website belonging to Awake Bliss, owned by Miralva Melo and Ana Cecilia Rocha Established in 2018 and operating from the USA.

 We are responsible for the collection and use of your personal data as described further in this privacy statement.
 If you have questions, comments or complaints about the use of your personal data by Awake Bliss then contact our customer service – at

 3. What data do we collect and how?

 We collect five categories of personal data about you: (1) name and contact details, (2) booking details,

 (3) data that we collect when you contact our customer service, (4) data that we collect when you visit our website or read our newsletter, and (5) social media details.